JangoBritt/ACS6/README.md

 Happy Minecrafting!

 DISCLAIMER: This code is not for public distribution.
+It contains addons from other creators.
+No license was granted, and no license is given.